norcams/kubernetes-terraform/README.md

 ## Step #6 Look at and discuss potential next steps

+* What potential solutions for persistent storage should we look at?
 * Pre-build images for the Terraform step using Packer tooling
 * Use Jerakia as a data provider for both TF and Ansible

 ### Kubernetes design choices TBD

 * Support external lb in front of cluster
+* Do not support persistent storage for now
 * Traefik as the ingress controller
 * Calico CNI plugin for networking/policy